 Planning on setting off fireworks to celebrate the Fourth of July?
 The sale and personal use of fireworks is legal in Georgia, but there are some caveats and limitations on when and where you can set off fireworks.

 How late can you shoot fireworks?

-Georgians can set off fireworks on normal days until 9 p.m., until 1 a.m. on New Year's Day, according to the legislation.
-(On Fourth of July, fireworks can be set off until midnight.)
+Georgians can set off fireworks on normal days and certain holidays until 11:59 p.m., including the Fourth of July, provided local authorities haven’t issued a general noise ordinance.
+Fireworks are also allowed statewide until 1 a.m. on New Year’s Day, according to 2018 legislation.

 What fireworks can you shoot in Georgia?